PrefectHQ/prefect/docs/integrations/prefect-azure/aci_worker.md

 ## Step 6.
 Pick up a flow run with your new worker

 This guide uses ACR to store a Docker image containing your flow code.
-To do this, we will write a flow, then deploy it using `flow.deploy()`, which will copy flow code into a Docker image and push that image to an ACR registry.
+Write a flow, then deploy it using `flow.deploy()`, which will copy flow code into a Docker image and push that image to an ACR registry.

 ### 1. Log in to ACR